 In previous articles, I presented instabilities within organic and perovskite solar cells.
 Most are due to the presence of water and oxygen.
-Therefore contrary to silicon modules, rid generation solar cells degrade very fast when exposed to atmosphere.
+Therefore contrary to silicon modules, third generation solar cells degrade very fast when exposed to an oxygen and moisture atmosphere.
 For instance, an typical organic solar cell can degrade in just a few hours, meaning that its Power Conversion Efficiency decreases.

-Solution do exist: new architectures and new active materials can be found to overcome this issue.
-However it might not allow the research of higher performances, that also needs new architectures and active materials.
+Solutions do exist: new architectures and new active materials can be found to overcome this issue.
+However, it might not allow the research of higher performances, that also needs new architectures and active materials.
 Most of the time it is hard to combine those two properties.

 For purposes of finding a compromise between high efficiency and low degradation, encapsulation of the cells is usually seen as the best opportunity.
 The principle is very simple: adding barrier layers for moisture and oxygen not to diffuse up to the solar module (Cros et al.).
 However, there are many constraints: the materials should be transparent, flexible, with low permeation rates, chemically and physically stable and compatible with the cells.
 It might seem antagonist, but the use of thin films is a way to overcome the issue.

 Thus the protection against moisture and oxygen requires the development of protective materials with sufficiently low water and oxygen permeation.
 To do so, industrials like Armor or Heliatek usually laminate films on their optoelectronic devices.